 - i) Four hundred fifty (450) hours worked for full-time employees. - ii) Four hundred fifty (450) hours worked or six (6) calendar months, whichever occurs first, for regular part-time employees. - iii) Four hundred fifty (450) hours worked or eight (8) calendar months, whichever comes first, for casual part-time employees. - iv) With the written consent of the Home, the probationary employee and the Bargaining Unit President of the Union or designate, such probationary period may be extended.
 Where the Home requests an extension of the probationary period, it will provide notice to the Union at least seven (7) calendar days prior to the expected date of expiration of the initial probationary period.
-It is understood and agreed that any extension to the probationary period will not exceed an additional sixty (60) tours (450 hours) worked and, where requested, the Home will advise the employee and the Union of the basis of such extension with recommendations for the employee's professional development. - v) The parties recognize that ongoing feedback about the employee's progress is important to the probationary employee.

-9.02 Seniority lists

-A copy of the seniority list will be posted by January 15 and July 15 of each calendar year on designated bulletin boards with a copy forwarded to the bargaining unit president.
-Included in the list shall be a breakdown of total hours paid for part-time employees.
-All lists will include date of hire.
-Any errors noted in the seniority list should be noted and the employer notified within thirty (30) days, after which the list shall be considered final.)

-- 9.03 Seniority shall be retained and accumulated when an employee is absent from work under the following conditions. - (a) When on approved leave of absence with pay. - (b) When on an approved leave of absence without pay, not exceeding thirty (30) consecutive calendar days. - (c) Generally, when absent due to disability including WSIB benefits, LTD benefits including the period of the disability program covered by Employment Insurance or absence due to illness or injury.
-For part-time employees, accumulation will be based on the employee's normal weekly hours paid over the preceding qualifying twenty-six
+It is understood and agreed that any extension to the probationary period will not exceed an additional sixty (60) tours (450 hours) worked and, where requested, the Home will advise the employee and the Union of the basis of such extension with recommendations for the employee's professional development. - v) The parties recognize that ongoing feedback about the employee's progress is important to the probationary employee. - 9.02 Two (2) seniority lists showing the names of full-time and part-time employees who have completed their probationary period, their length of service with the Employer (for part-time employees this shall be number of hours paid) from the most recent date of hire as an employee, and who are covered by this Agreement, shall be posted on the bulletin board by the Employer on January 31 and July 1 of each year.
+A copy of the seniority lists will be provided to the Local Contact for the Union as of those dates each year.
+Where possible, seniority lists will be filed electronically.
+Any errors noted in the seniority lists should be noted and the Employer notified within thirty (30) days, after which the list shall be considered final. - 9.03 Seniority shall be retained and accumulated when an employee is absent from work under the following conditions. - (a) When on approved leave of absence with pay. - (b) When on an approved leave of absence without pay, not exceeding thirty (30) consecutive calendar days. - (c) Generally, when absent due to disability including WSIB benefits, LTD benefits including the period of the disability program covered by Employment Insurance or absence due to illness or injury.
+For part-time employees, accumulation will be based on the employee's normal weekly hours paid over the preceding qualifying twenty-six (26) weeks.
+A qualifying week is a week where the employee is not absent due to injury or illness that exceeds thirty (30) consecutive calendar days, WSIB, vacation, pregnancy-parental leave, family medical leave or emergency leave.

-- (26) weeks.
-A qualifying week is a week where the employee is not absent due to injury or illness that exceeds thirty (30) consecutive calendar days, WSIB, vacation, pregnancy-parental leave, family medical leave or emergency leave. - (d) In accordance with the Employment Standards Act when on pregnancy/parental leave (currently a maximum of eighteen (18) months), family medical leave (currently a maximum of twenty-eight (28) weeks in a fifty-two (52) week period) or emergency leave (currently three (3) unpaid sick leave days for personal illness, three (3) unpaid family responsibility leave days for family member illness or other urgent matters, and two (2) unpaid bereavement leave days per year).
+(d) In accordance with the Employment Standards Act when on pregnancy/parental leave (currently a maximum of eighteen (18) months), family medical leave (currently a maximum of twenty-eight (28) weeks in a fifty-two (52) week period) or emergency leave (currently three (3) unpaid sick leave days for personal illness, three (3) unpaid family responsibility leave days for family member illness or other urgent matters, and two (2) unpaid bereavement leave days per year).